-Imagine a perfectly flat pond of water and that it is starting to rain.
 An interference pattern is like the waves on a pond from many different sized raindrops hitting the surface.
 As the circular water waves propagate outward from each impact point, the waves collide with each other, sometimes in a constructive (additive) way, creating larger waves, and sometimes in a destructive (subtractive) way, creating smaller waves or even flat surfaces.
-The sum total of all the waves and their interference patterns is analogous to the hologram plate, and it looks something like the whorling overlapping patterns you would see on a pond in a rain shower from above.
+The sum total of all the waves and their interference patterns is analogous to the hologram plate.